Tecktron/docker-python-waitress/README.md

 Many of the
-[options](https://docs.pylonsproject.org/projects/waitress/en/stable/runner.html#invocation) that can be passed to `waitress-serve` can also supported by passing in environment variables.
-These params are only included in the call if they are included in the environment.
+[options](https://docs.pylonsproject.org/projects/waitress/en/stable/runner.html#invocation) that can be passed to `waitress-serve` are supported by passing in environment variables.
+These params are only included in the `waitress-serve` call if they are present in the environment.
 The supported options are:

 | Environment Variable             | Waitress Param                   |